BoeJaker/boejaker.github.io/README.md

 ## Problem Statement
 Employers and collaborators do not have an easy way to view or experience my work.
 Github is good for version control but lacks substance.

 I post my work to multiple platforms, social media and blogs, this makes it hard to see all my content without lots of searching.

+Maintianing multiple websites over sveral platforms makes keeping track of broken links, key information, domain renewals  and other such issues is time consuming and prone to error or inconsistency.

 ***
 </br>

 ## Solution
 A single webpage that aggregates all of my content and posts automatically.
-List and summarize my most notable repos automatically with javascript API calls to github Interactive sections that run deployed code.
+List and summarize my most notable repos automatically with javascript API calls to github.

+Interactive sections that run deployed code.

-A section that contains my contact details and a dynamic CV element that updates as I update the google doc
+A section that contains my contact details and a dynamic CV element that updates as I update the google doc.

+Website CI/CD Script
+A script that scans each website for broken links, missing images, broken interactive elements incorrect contact info, domain name renewal.
+It will also measure response times and pageload speeds.
+To keep me up to speed i will intergrate a notification API such as pushbullet.

 With these features i will be able to keep posting to my other platforms as i was with all new content automatically displaying on the portfolio.
+I wont have to keep checking if everything is up to date and working as the website scanner will notify me of any issues.

 ***
 </br>

 ## Design Specification
 Must be easy to use on both PC and Mobile (responsive).

 Must provide my contact details in several places - uses animation to draw the eye to at least one.

 A distinct, clashing, color pallette.

+A modular extensible design

-This should create an easy to use, memorable, experience.
+This should create an easy to use, memorable, experience that easy easy to upkeep and extend the features of.

 ***
 </br>

 ## Implementation
 Minimal use of libraries, use my own code wherever feasible.

+Minimal HTML for quick upkeep.

 </br>